xcart/xcart-docs/_pages/kb_en/modules/facebook_ads_and_instagram_ads/index.md

 The addon **Facebook Ads and Instagram Ads** uploads your products to Facebook Catalog automatically and syncs the product data always keeping the catalog up-to-date.
 Once the products are added to the Facebook Catalog you can bind your Instagram business account to it and start promoting goods in both Facebook and Instagram.

+The addon does not allow selling goods in Facebook Shops or Instagram.

 The **Facebook Ads and Instagram Ads** addon configuration consists of the following steps:
 *  {% link "Facebook Ads and Instagram Ads Addon Installation and Setup" ref_7fTH58sR %}
 *  {% link "Product Feed Generation and Upload to Facebook" ref_1LQyHRCO %}